Dangeles12/ProductsAPI/README.md

-To run the API with dcoker simply run docker compose up.
+To run the API with docker simply run "docker compose up" in the same directory as the database.

 it will start the API and the database.